Dr. Eva Mistry is leading a project that aims to improve patient outcomes for people who had a previous disability before they had a stroke.

-And then there’s the follow-up period usually for stroke study, that’s about three months.
-So, taking into account, we had to build what we call kind of a recruitment and retention plan.
-It’s a whole kind of five page document, we had to submit to the funders to justify that it’s going to take us five years based on this calculation, things like that.
+And then there’s the follow-up period usually for a stroke study, that’s about three months.
+So, taking this into account, we had to build what we call kind of a recruitment and retention plan.
+It’s a whole kind of five-page document, we had to submit to the funders to justify that it’s going to take us five years based on this calculation, and things like that.

 Dr. Eva Mistry 25:18

 So generally, it’s the grants are about five years, typical grants are about five years.
 But of course, there’s no rule that you can’t get it done in, you know, a shorter period is great if you can get the study done in a shorter period than that.

 Once the study has been done, and the research has been created, and you have some data then what happens, then?
 What’s, do you do with that data?
 How do you implement that into, say, a hospital setting?
 Or how do stroke survivors benefit from that?